 - Points on your license.
 Minor offenses, like driving up to 14 miles per hour over the speed limit, usually add two points to your license.
 However, serious offenses like committing a hit and run that causes injury can add up to eight points to your driving record.
 If you get more than 12 points on your license within two years, then your license will be suspended.

 - Insurance rates.
 Your insurer will raise your premiums for virtually any ticket or traffic offense that goes on your record.
 Depending on the severity of the infraction, your rates may increase 10 to 25 percent.
 In some cases, your insurer may even decline your policy based on serious infractions.

 - Fines and other penalties.
 When you get a traffic ticket or citation, you will face certain criminal penalties.
 Usually, you will have to pay a fine, which could be significant, especially if law enforcement cited you for multiple offenses.
 Additionally, you may have to pay court costs, if you do not pay a ticket online.
 Finally, if you receive multiple citations for the same serious offense, such as hit and run accidents, then you may end up serving some jail time.

 In many cases, you can contest a ticket to keep your driving record clean.
-A New Jersey traffic ticket lawyer can help you stand up for your rights.
+A Cherry Hill traffic ticket lawyer can help you stand up for your rights.

 Speeding Ticket?
-Call Our New Jersey Traffic Ticket Lawyer Now
+Call Our Cherry Hill Traffic Ticket Lawyer Now

 If you received a speeding ticket or any other kind of traffic offense, then you should act quickly to protect your driving record and your finances.
-Contact New Jersey traffic ticket lawyer David Gelman today to learn your rights and options for contesting a ticket.
+Contact Cherry Hill traffic ticket attorney David Gelman today to learn your rights and options for contesting a ticket.